-- 19 March 2019.
-SIR TERENCE ETHERTON MR, HAMBLEN and HOLROYDE LJJ handed down the following judgment of the court. - I On 5 October 2018, after a lengthy contested hearing, Garnham J found that ten grounds of contempt of court had been proved by the claimant, Liverpool Victoria Insurance Co Ltd, against the third defendant, Dr Zafar [2018] EWHC 2581 (QB).
-He ordered that the defendant be committed to prison for a period of six months, but directed that execution of the order for committal be suspended for a period of two years. - 2 The claimant appeals against that sentence by permission of the judge himself.
+- 1. On 5th October 2018, after a lengthy contested hearing, Garnham J found that ten grounds of contempt of court had been proved by the Appellant, Liverpool Victoria Insurance Company Limited, against the Respondent, Dr Zafar.
+He ordered that the Respondent be committed to prison for a period of six months, but directed that execution of the order for committal be suspended for a period of two years. - 2.
+The Appellant appeals against that sentence by permission of the judge himself.
 Unusually, the appeal is brought with a view to increasing the sentence, on the ground that it is wrong in principle and so lenient as to fall outside the range of sentences reasonably open to the judge.

-The facts
+The facts: